 - No Dogs

 There are no dogs allowed at Echoes.
 This is a general rule for most ancestral skills gatherings.
 This if for the safety and security of everyone.
-Some instructors are allowed to bring dogs, but will be relegated to a dog camp far from the main camp.
+Some instructors are allowed to bring dogs, but will be relegated to the “dog pound” far from the main camp.

 Registering implies a waiver and release to hosts, property owners, and sponsors that you will sign upon arrival.